Hung Ga: Branches of Hung Kuen

-The Ha Sei Fu (下四虎) is said to fit this description, though the implied link to the legendary Jee Sin Sim See is more speculative than most because of its poorly documented genealogy.
+The Ha Sei Fu is said to fit this description, though the implied link to the legendary Jee Sin Sim See is more speculative than most because of its poorly documented genealogy.

 The Hasayfu Hung Kuen of Leung Wah-chew is a Five Animal style with a separate routine for each animal.
 Other Branches of Hasayfu Hung Kuen also contain combined animal sets, like Tiger & Crane, Dragon & Leopard, etc.